swcarpentry/website/_posts/2018/02/2018-02-05-why-carpentrycon.md

 important – but skills such as promoting diversity and inclusion, project and lab leadership, and speaking well, as our [program]( http://www.carpentrycon.org/#prog) demonstrates.

+Whether you are working in academia or industry, teaching experience is a highly desirable attribute.

+CarpentryCon will provide opportunities for Instructors and Trainers to continue discussing and learning about teaching practices,  and connecting with people interested in improving the teaching of computational skills.

 Many universities claim to turn out graduates with a desirable set of attributes, yet few offer concrete opportunities for students to acquire those skills.